IQSS/social_science_software_toolkit/README.md

 -   [Suggestions for version controlling a statistical software project](version_control/)

--   [IQSS Report Card](report_card/): schema for reporting to what extent a piece of social science statistical software minimally complies with the IQSS Best Practices.
+-   [IQSS Report Card](report_card/): schema for reporting to what extent a piece of statistical software minimally complies with the IQSS Best Practices.

 -   [IQSSdevtools](https://github.com/IQSS/IQSSdevtools): an R package for initialising, checking, and publishing packages that complie with the IQSS Best Practices.